 Beginning in November, 22 surviving Nazi leaders considered responsible for the crimes committed by Germany during the war are tried before an international military tribunal sitting in Nuremberg.
 Among those brought before the tribunal are Hermann Göring, Wilhelm Keitel, Joachim von Ribbentrop, Rudolf Hess, and Albert Speer.
 Twelve of the accused are sentenced to death, seven receive prison sentences, and three are acquitted.

 Following the high-profile Nuremberg trials, lower-ranking Nazi war criminals are also brought to justice.
-Mengele, however, will avoid arrest and prosecution.
+Mengele, however, avoids arrest and prosecution.

 1949 - With the aid of his family and former SS contacts, Mengele escapes to Buenos Aires in Argentina, obtaining a West German passport and identity card under his own name in 1958.